Excursion probability of Gaussian random fields on sphere: Introduction

-We will distinguish two cases: (i) the sample path of $X$ is non-smooth and, (ii) $ X(\cdot) \in C^2$ a.s.
-For the non-smooth case, our argument is based on the extension of the asymptotic results of Pickands (1969) and Piterbarg (1996) by Chan and Lai (2006).
-The main result for Case (i) is Theorem \ref{Thm:Pickands approximation sphere}, where one may observe that the asymptotics is very similar to the classical Pickands' approximation for locally isotropic Gaussian fields on the Euclidean space [see Theorem \ref{Thm:Pickands approximation}].
-The method for deriving Theorem \ref{Thm:Pickands approximation sphere} can also be applied to other Gaussian fields on sphere with more complicated local covariance structures, see Section \ref{sec:SSFBM} for the example of standardized spherical fractional Brownian motion.
+For studying the excursion probability of $X= \{X(x)\dvt x\in\mathbb {S}^N\}$, we will distinguish two cases: (i) the sample function of $X$, denoted as $ X(\cdot)$, is non-smooth and, (ii) $ X(\cdot) \in C^2$ a.s., and to apply very different methods.
+In the non-smooth case, the asymptotics of the excursion probability $\P\{\sup_{x \in\mathbb S^{N}} X(x) \ge u \}$ as $u \to\infty$ can be studied by applying the results in Piterbarg \cite{Piterbarg96}, Mikhaleva and Piterbarg \cite{MP96} or Chan and Lai \cite{ChanL06}, which are extensions of the seminal result of Pickands \cite{Pickands69} under various local stationarity conditions.
+We will make use of Theorem 2.1 in \cite{ChanL06} to prove Theorem \ref{ThmPickandsapproximationsphere} in Section~\ref{sec2}, and the method can also be applied to other Gaussian fields on sphere with more complicated local covariance structures, see Section~\ref {secSSFBM} for the example of standardized spherical fractional Brownian motion.
 For the smooth case, we consider isotropic Gaussian fields on sphere.
-Thanks to the special representation of covariance function [Theorem \ref{Thm:Schoenberg}], we are able to apply the general theory of Adler and Taylor (2007) to compute the Lipschitz-Killing curvatures induced by the field and hence derive the approximation to the excursion probability, see Theorem \ref{Thm:Euler approximation} and Corollary \ref{Cor:Euler approximation} below.
-Such approximation is more precise than that in Theorem \ref{Thm:Pickands approximation sphere} for the non-smooth case and the error is super-exponentially small.
+Thanks to the special representation of covariance function (Theorem \ref{ThmSchoenberg}), we are able to apply the general theory of Adler and Taylor \cite{AT07} to compute the Lipschitz--Killing curvatures induced by the field and hence derive the approximation to the excursion probability, see Theorem \ref {ThmEulerapproximation} and Corollary \ref{CorEulerapproximation} below.
+Such an approximation is more precise than that in Theorem \ref {ThmPickandsapproximationsphere} for the non-smooth case and the error is super-exponentially small.